 Using these technologies, you can seamlessly customize and easily deploy new apps to mobile devices running Salesforce.
 In fact, the Salesforce mobile app and Salesforce Lightning Experience are built with Lightning components.

-This guide provides you with an in-depth resource to help you create your own standalone Lightning apps, as well as custom Lightning components that can be used in the Salesforce mobile app.
-You will also learn how to package applications and components and distribute them in the AppExchange.
+This guide teaches you to create your own custom Aura components and apps.
+You also learn how to package applications and components and distribute them in the AppExchange.